-Third step – Adjust your advertising budget.
+3. Adjust your advertising budget.

 During seasonal marketing, as a marketer, you must adapt your budget to meet the increasing demand and to face the competitive landscape.
-As mentioned previously that your CPC will increase during the holiday season, this should be a good signal that your business must increase its budget to make sure that your brand stays on high ranking positions.
+As mentioned previously that your CPC will increase during the holiday season, this should be a good signal that your business must increase its budget to make sure that your brand stays in high ranking positions.

-Fourth step – Get their attention before the holiday season.
+4. Get their attention before the holiday season.